gexec/gexec-docs/README.md

 ## Hosting

-The website is hosted on [Netlify][netlify], the website gets automatically updated on every push to the `master` branch.
+The website is hosted on an AWS S3 bucket with Cloudfront distribution in front of it.
+The website gets automatically updated on every push to the `master` branch.

 ## Install